Your outdoor-gear app needs to work on a Wasatch ridgeline where there's no cell signal

 Exactly what you get

 A mobile app built for where your SLC users actually are: offline-first storage and conflict-resolving sync, deep GPS and sensor access for the backcountry, and security strong enough for fintech data and App Store review.
-It connects to your booking software for guided trips, feeds usage into your business intelligence dashboards, and can authenticate against the same identity layer as your custom CRM (Customer Relationship Management).
+It connects to your booking software for guided trips, feeds usage into your business intelligence (BI) dashboards, and can authenticate against the same identity layer as your custom CRM (Customer Relationship Management).
 You get a product that works on the ridgeline and a codebase you control, not a template you've outgrown.

 How to choose a developer in Salt Lake City